-PROGRAM 15.
-Permit and Development Impact Fees
+Program C-5: Permit and Development Impact Fees

-In order to ensure that City permit and development impact fees do not constrain the development of housing, the City will review its fee structure annually and will report the findings to the City Council and Planning Commission in conjunction with the annual report on the General Plan.
+In order to ensure that City permit and development impact fees do not constrain the development of housing, the City will review its fee structure and report the findings to the City Council.
 While fees typically represent the cost of providing public facilities and services, the up-front cost can present a significant burden to developers, especially in the case of affordable housing.
-If the annual review determines that fees are constraining the development of affordable housing in the City, Placerville will offer one of several options to housing providers:
+If the review determines that fees are constraining the development of affordable housing in the City, Placerville will offer one of several options to housing providers:

-- Deferment of fees until project completion or occupancy; - Payment of fees over a 12-month or longer period after project completion, or - Reduction of fees for specific facilities or services for which the applicant can show a connection between the lower fee and lower facility/service demand from project residents.
+- Deferment of fees until project completion or occupancy: - Payment of fees over a 12-month or longer period after project completion, or - Reduction of fees for specific facilities or services for which the applicant can show a lower demand or impact on a facility/service from project residents justifying a lower impact fee.

-Placerville will notify affordable housing providers of options to reduce the upfront cost of fees through information provided at the City's permit counter, a website link, and pre-application meetings.
+Placerville will notify affordable housing providers of options to reduce the up-front cost of fees through information provided at the City's permit counter, a website link, and pre-application meetings.